← All docs

 1. MVP: No on-platform payments.
 Marketplace is listing + reviews only.
 Buyers contact sellers directly.

 2. Phase 2: Integrate country-specific rails for marketplace (UPI first for India).
-Direct bank transfer for investment contracts (just recording, no processing).
+Direct bank transfer for large contracts (just recording, no processing).

 3. Phase 3: Cross-border marketplace payments via Wise API or equivalent.
 Expand rail integrations to more countries.